dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/72-Feb-2024/feb-sl-updates.md

 **Updates**

 - **Google Sheets integration** &mdash; The dbt Semantic Layer [Google Sheets integration](/docs/use-dbt-semantic-layer/gsheets) now exposes a note on the cell where the data was requested, indicating clearer data requests.
-The integration also now exposes a new **Time Range** options, which allows you to quickly select what date ranges.
+The integration also now exposes a new **Time Range** options, which allows you to quickly select date ranges.
 - **GraphQL API enhancements** &mdash; The [GraphQL API](/docs/dbt-cloud-apis/sl-graphql) includes a `requiresMetricTime` parameter to better handle metrics that must be grouped by time.
 (Certain metrics defined in MetricFlow can't be looked at without a time dimension).

 **Bug fixes**